Eulalia Bourne: Biography

+Bourne claimed that she had married Ernest John Dougherty, who died in 1919, though his death certificate lists him as single.

-Bourne entered the University of Arizona in Tucson in 1920, but it took her ten years to graduate, working her way through school, majoring in English and Spanish.
-After graduating summa cum laude, she took a job in the isolated ranching community of Redington.
+Bourne entered the University of Arizona in Tucson in 1920 as a "special student."
+It took her ten years to graduate, working her way through school, majoring in English with a minor in Spanish.
+She was unhappy with the city school system.
+While attending the school, she may have married again, though records are unclear.

+After graduating summa cum laude, Bourne took a job in the isolated ranching community of Redington, where she taught a largely Mexican-American class.
 There she created The Little Cowpuncher, a mimeographed newspaper, written and illustrated by her students.
 It was begun, as Bourne later explained, as an effort “to hold the mirror up to life as we live it here.”
 The little paper and the mimeograph machine moved with her from school to school for the next 11 years: from Redington to Baboquívari then to Sierrita, Sasco, Sasabe, Sópori and back to Sasabe.
-With its lively, detailed descriptions of ranch and school life, it is now seen as a unique historical document of Southern Arizona ranching communities from 1932 to 1943.
-A complete set is available online here.
+With its lively, detailed descriptions of ranch and school life, it is now seen as a unique historical document of Southern Arizona ranching communities from 1932 to 1943, and is digitally archived by the University of Arizona.
+In 1941, the paper won a "Blue Ribbon" award from the Columbia Scholastic Press Association.

-"Sister Bourne was a complicated personality.
+In her third year living in Redington, Bourne filed a claim on one of the last grazing homesteads in Pepper Sauce Canyon, which she called "Los Alisos."
+She initially lived in a tent, and later built an adobe house and acquired 50 head of cattle.
+She engaged in all the ranching activities, only occasionally hiring hands to help her.
+She found that many of the men who worked for her were disrespectful, and so only hired them when necessary.

+In 1951, Bourne moved to GF Bar Ranch on Copper Creek, east of Mammoth.
+In 1957, she retired from teaching.
+She went on to write three books.
+Eulalia Bourne died on her ranch May 1, 1984 at 91 years of age."Sister Bourne was a complicated personality.
 She subscribed to The New Yorker magazine and was a member of the Arizona Cattlemen’s Association.
 She was a rancher who hated rodeos because she saw them as animal cruelty.
 She wouldn’t divulge her age or details of her private life, but freely offered her often unpopular opinions on the social and political questions of the day.
 She wore red lipstick and faded Levi’s.
 She was ahead of her time with her views on bilingualism in the classroom.
 She had many supporters, but some considered her a pain in the neck.
 From all reports, her students loved her and probably her cows did too.
 (She gave them all names: Vanilla Ice Cream, Dirty Face, Milagro, Old Rattlesnake.)"—Joan Sandin.

-Bourne was (briefly) married three times, divorced twice, and widowed once.
-She lived much of her life at her homestead in Peppersauce Canyon above San Manuel, and later at her GF Bar Ranch on Copper Creek, east of Mammoth.
-Eulalia Bourne died on her ranch May 1, 1984 at 91 years of age.

-Bourne received honors and awards from the U of A Alumni Association, the Arizona Press Women, the Arizona Women's Hall of Fame, and the National Cowgirl Museum Hall of Fame.